PacificBiosciences/pbfusion/README.md

 ```
 Identify fusion genes in aligned PacBio Iso-Seq data

-Usage: pbfusion discover [OPTIONS] --bam <FILE> --gtf <REF> --output-prefix <OUTPUT>
+Usage: pbfusion discover [OPTIONS] --gtf <REF> --output-prefix <OUTPUT> [FILE]...

+Arguments:
+  [FILE]...

 Options:
-  -b, --bam <FILE>
-          Aligned Iso-Seq data in BAM format
+  -b <ADDITIONAL_BAMS>
+          Aligned Iso-Seq data in BAM format.
+Accepts a path to a bam, a url (if compiled with curl support), or a fofn (file-of-filenames) file with one filename or url per line
   -g, --gtf <REF>
-          Reference gene annotations in GTF format
+          Reference gene annotations in GTF format.
+We also accept `gtf.bin` files as built by `pbfusion gff-cache`.
+This file must have `bin` as its suffix to be recognized.
+We also support gtf.bin.xz and gtf.bin.gz, compressed by xz and gzip, respectively.
+Recognition is based entirely on filename.
+Warning: the binary cached format has been altered since 0.3.3.
+You may need to re-generate your binary annotations.
   -o, --output-prefix <OUTPUT>
           Output prefix [default: none]
+  -Q, --min-fusion-quality <MIN_FUSION_QUALITY>
+          Determine the minimum fusion quality to emit.
+Choices: must be LOW or MEDIUM [default: MEDIUM]
   -t, --threads <THREADS>
-          Number of threads [default: 1]
+          Number of threads.
+Defaults to available parallelism [default: 0]
   -c, --min-coverage <MIN_COVERAGE>
+          Real-cell filtering for single-cell data.
+Iso-Seq reads annotated with zero "rc" tag value will be filtered.
 Assigns "low confidence" to fusion calls with read coverage below the minimum coverage threshold [default: 2]
   -i, --min-mean-identity <MIN_MEAN_IDENTITY>
-          Assigns "low confidence" to fusion calls where the mean alignment identity iew below the threshold [default: 0.85]
+          Assigns "low confidence" to fusion calls where the mean alignment identity is below the threshold [default: 0.85]
   -p, --min-mean-mapq <MIN_MEAN_MAPQ>
           Assigns "low confidence" to fusion calls where the mean mapq is below the threshold [default: 0.]
   -M, --min-fusion-read-fraction <MIN_FUSION_READ_FRACTION>
-          Remove breakpoint pairs from groups if they have gene alignments which fewer than <arg> reads in group have [default: 0.25]
+          Remove breakpoint pairs from groups if they have gene alignments which fewer than \[arg\] reads in group have [default: 0.25]
   -s, --max-variability <MAX_VARIABILITY>
           Assigns "low confidence" to fusion calls with the mean breakpoint distance is above the threshold [default: 1000]
   -a, --max-readthrough <MAX_READTHROUGH>
-          Assigns "low confidence" to fusion calls spanning two genes below the readthrough threshold [default: 100000]
+          Assigns "low confidence" to fusion calls spanning two genes below the readthrough threshold. [default: 100000]
+  -m, --max-genes-in-event <MAX_GENES_IN_EVENT>
+          Mark fusion groups involving > \[arg\] genes as low quality.
+This is a common source of false positives [default: 3]
   -r, --real-cell-filtering
-          Real-cell filtering for single-cell data.
-Iso-Seq reads annotated with zero "rc" tag value will be filtered
-  -l, --min-segment-length <MIN_SEGLEN>
-          Minimum alignment length, alignments below the threshold will be filtered before clustering [default: 25]
-  -Q, --min-fusion-quality <MIN_FUSION_QUALITY>
-          Determine the minimum fusion quality to emit.
-Choices: must be either LOW or MEDIUM [default: MEDIUM]
+      --allow-immune
+          Permit fusion events identified involving primarily immunological genes and their pseudogenes.
+These are a common source of false positives and we mark them low-quality by default.
+      --allow-mito
+          Permit fusion events identified involving mitochondrial genes.
+These are a common source of false positives and we mark them low-quality by default.
+      --prom-filter <PROM_FILTER>
+          Filter rarer events involving genes with high numbers of fusion partners.
+These are a common source of false positives.
+Disable by setting `--prom-filter 0`. [default: 8]
   -v, --verbose...
-          Enable verbose output.
           Enable verbose output
       --log-level <LOG_LEVEL>
           Alternative to repeated -v/--verbose: set log level via key.
           Values: "error", "warn" (default), "info", "debug", "trace".